 Food sellers in distance selling manner provide allergen information in various ways such as:

-Adherence to Natasha’s Law can help your business grow in providing safe meals to customers who have food allergies or intolerances. iAuditor by SafetyCulture is a helpful tool in complying with this legislation.
-See below how iAuditor helps food businesses in various ways.
+Adherence to Natasha’s Law can help your business grow in providing safe meals to customers who have food allergies or intolerances.
+SafetyCulture (formerly iAuditor) is a helpful tool in complying with this legislation.
+See below how SafetyCulture helps food businesses in various ways.

-iAuditor by SafetyCulture is a food safety management system software that has helped food businesses keep their customers safe. iAuditor helps food businesses comply with the changes in food packaging and allergen labelling laws enacted in Natasha’s Law through the following:
+SafetyCulture (iAuditor) is a food safety management system software that has helped food businesses keep their customers safe.
+SafetyCulture helps food businesses comply with the changes in food packaging and allergen labelling laws enacted in Natasha’s Law through the following:

 Evaluate and control food safety hazards for allergic consumers by using a digital checklist and perform allergen management with your mobile device.